 Recommendations

 The evocative power of The Floating College (1928) continues to haunt audiences with its artistic bravery, the artistic provocations of The Floating College demand a follow-up of equal intensity.
-Explore the following titles to broaden your appreciation for Romance excellence.
+Explore the following titles to broaden your appreciation for Comedy excellence.

 The visceral impact of The Floating College (1928) stems from to transcend the limitations of its 1928 budget and technology.

-The influence of George Crone in The Floating College can be felt in the way modern Romance films handle artistic bravery.
+The influence of George Crone in The Floating College can be felt in the way modern Comedy films handle artistic bravery.
 From the specific lighting choices to the pacing, this 1928 release set a high bar for atmospheric immersion.

 Dir: Roy Clements